Home

 • Keep your employees engaged in their work, and the business.

-Cross-train employees to do more, and different, job responsibilities.
-You may have to lay-off some employees.
-Keep the employees who can do more than one task, who are capable of performing well in a number of different areas.
+When times are touch, you may have to lay-off some employees.
+Keep the employees who can do more than one task (and that you have trained to do more), who are capable of performing well in a number of different areas.
 If business is slow, one talented, cross-trained person may be able to do the work that three others used to do (when you had the work to keep three people busy).

 • Don't surprise your staff, tell them and show them that cross-training will make them more valuable employees.